murkov93/murkov93/README.md

 # Hi, I'm murkov93

-I'm a cybersecurity student with a focus on programming and development.
+I'm a first-year Bachelor's student in Cybersecurity at EPITA.
-I code primarily in Python and have experience with SQL, HTML, CSS, and JavaScript.
+I primarily code in Python and C, with additional knowledge in SQL, HTML/CSS, and JavaScript.
-I approach new challenges without hesitation and participate in numerous CTFs.
+I enjoy tackling new challenges and actively participate in numerous CTF competitions.